CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/faq.md

     components/com_coalawebtraffic

-<div class="uk-alert" markdown="1">Note: This directory will be empty as there are no front end views for CoalaWeb Traffic.</div>
+<div class="uk-alert">Note: This directory will be empty as there are no front end views for CoalaWeb Traffic.</div>

 Once you have found the right location it should have files similar to this including the assets directory. *\[Figure-1\]*